Tanya Plibersek: Government (2022–present)

 Plibersek was appointed Minister for the Environment and Water in the first Albanese ministry.

 Upon Peter Dutton's election as Leader of the Opposition, Plibersek compared Dutton to Lord Voldemort.
 In a radio interview, she stated:

 "I think there will be a lot of children who have watched a lot of Harry Potter films who will be very frightened of what they are seeing on TV at night.
 I am saying he looks a bit like Voldemort.
 We will see whether he can do what he promised he would do when he was last running for leader, which is smile more."

 Plibersek later apologised.
 In a radio interview, Dutton called the claims "unfortunate" but "water off a duck's back", also noting that he wasn't "bald by choice" and was diagnosed with a skin condition several years ago.
 Plibersek's apology was welcomed by newly elected Prime Minister Anthony Albanese in an interview with ABC News.

+In November 2024, Plibersek reached an agreement with the Greens and independent senator David Pocock to pass legislation to create a national environment protection agency.
+However, the legislation was scrapped at the last minute after intervention from Prime Minister Albanese.

 After the re-election of the Albanese government in the 2025 federal election, Plibersek was moved to the role of Minister for Social Services in the second Albanese ministry.